Skip to main content

 • Open accounts at multiple banks: Since the FDIC limits insurance coverage by institution, you could seek additional coverage by opening accounts at different banks.
 For example, you may keep $200,000 in deposits at one bank and another $150,000 in deposits at another.
 This means the deposits in both accounts are fully covered, just at separate banks.
 One thing to note with this approach is the increased complexity of managing accounts across multiple banks.
 Staying organized is key to keeping everything running smoothly.

 • Have accounts in different ownership categories: Remember that ownership and account type also factor into FDIC insurance.
-To help maximize your coverage, consider adding a joint owner to an account or opening a different account type, such as an Individual Retirement Account.
+To help maximize your coverage, consider opening a separate account with a joint owner or opening a different account type, such as a qualifying Individual Retirement Account.

 If you’re unsure of the best way to go about increasing your FDIC insurance coverage, consult with a financial advisor about your situation.